smartemission/smartemission/docker/apache2/README.md

      sudo docker run -p 2222:22 -p 80:80 -t -i  geonovum/apache2

-This runs the image and exposes ports 2222 and 8081 mappoing these to the standard ports 22 and 80 within the container.
+This runs the image and exposes ports 2222 and 8081 mapping these to the standard ports 22 and 80 within the container.

 Mapping volumes can be handly to maintain all config and data outside the container.